ev3dev/ev3dev-buildscripts/README.md

 Then, we build a Debian package.

-    ~/work/ev3dev-rootfs $ ./build-kernel deb-pkg KDEB_PKGVERSION=1
+    ~/work/ev3dev-buildscripts $ ./build-kernel deb-pkg KDEB_PKGVERSION=1
     ...
     <lots-of-build-output>
     ...
-    ~/work/ev3dev-rootfs $ ls ../*.deb
+    ~/work/ev3dev-buildscripts $ ls ../*.deb
     ../linux-headers-3.3.0-3-ev3dev-your-name_1_armel.deb
     ../linux-image-3.3.0-3-ev3dev-your-name_1_armel.deb
     ../linux-libc-dev_1_armel.deb

-Now, send the `linux-image-i*` file to your friend with these instructions:
+Now, send the `linux-image-*` file to your friend with these instructions:

 * Copy the `.deb` file to your EV3
 * Install the package